makersacademy/bowling-challenge/README.md

 ```
 node scorecardInterface.js
 ```
 then begin entering the rolls for each frame.
+This will give you an array of all frames together as well as a total score for the game that is submitted.

 ### Tests